AppCron/ACInteractor/README.md

 When executing a request make sure to set a closure for error handling on its **onError** property.

 ## Extended Completion Handlers
 It is not necessary to use the default completion and error handlers.
 You can add custom completion closures, like **onUpdate(UpdateResponse)**, or custom error closures, like **onExtendedError(ExtendedError)**.
-This can be either done by adding them as properties to specific request or by subclassing **InteractorRequest**.
+This can be either done by adding them as properties to a specific request or by subclassing **InteractorRequest**.

 **Be aware when adding custom error handlers.** ACInteractor uses the default **onError** closure to report internal errors, like not finding an Interactor for a given request.
 See section "Troubleshooting" for Details.